ServiceStack/ServiceStack.OrmLite/README.md

 allows you to conveniently define all your db connections when you register it in your IOC and access them with the named property when you use them.

+A popular way of scaling RDBMS's is to create a Master / Shard setup where datasets for queries that span entire system are kept in the master database, whilst context-specific related data can be kept together in an isolated shard.
-It now becomes trivial to maintain multiple shards with a master RDBMS in a different RDBMS.
+This feature makes it trivial to maintain multiple separate db shards with a master database in a different RDBMS.

-Here's a sample of the entire source code (no other config) needed to define, and populate a Master/Shard setup.
+Here's an (entire source code) sample of the code needed to define, and populate a Master/Shard setup.
-Only a blank SqlServer master database needed to be created out-of-band as Sqlite creates shards on the fly:
+Sqlite can creates DB shards on the fly so only a blank SqlServer master database needed to be created out-of-band:

 ### Sharding 1000 Robots into 10 Sqlite DB shards - referencing each in a Master SqlServer RDBMS